History of the New Orleans Saints: 2021: Missing the playoffs

 The 2021 season was the Saints' first season without Brees on the roster since 2005.
 Jameis Winston was named the starting quarterback to begin the 2021 season, but was lost for the season after suffering a torn ACL during a Halloween game against his former team, Tampa Bay.
 Wide receiver Michael Thomas also missed the entire season recovering from ankle surgery.
-Highlights from this season included a 38-3 shutout of the Green Bay Packers in Week 1 in Jacksonville because of the devastation of Hurricane Ida, as well as completing another season sweep of the defending champion Buccaneers.
-The Saints missed the playoffs for the first time since 2016, finishing 9-8.
+Highlights from this season included a 38–3 shutout of the Green Bay Packers in Week 1 in Jacksonville because of the devastation of Hurricane Ida, as well as completing another season sweep of the defending champion Buccaneers.
+The Saints missed the playoffs for the first time since 2016, finishing 9–8.

-Post Payton Era (2022-present)
+Post-Payton era (2022–present)

 On January 25, 2022, Sean Payton announced his retirement.
 During his tenure, Payton became the winningest coach in franchise history.
 Defensive Coordinator Dennis Allen was named the Saints head coach on February 8, 2022.

+The 2022 season the Saints missed the playoffs for the second straight season a finished with a 7–10 record, their first losing record since 2016.

+On March 6, 2023, the Saints acquired quarterback Derek Carr from the Las Vegas Raiders.
+In the 2023 season, the Saints improved on their record from the last season to finish at 9–8, but lost the NFC South tiebreaker to the Tampa Bay Buccaneers and missed the playoffs for the third straight season, their first time missing the playoffs for 3 straight years since 2014–2016.

+In the 2024 season after starting 2–0 where the Saints answered 40+ points in the first two games, they monumentally collapsed and suffered their first 7-game losing streak since 1999.
+After starting with a 2–7 record, on November 4, 2024, the Saints fired Dennis Allen.
+Assistant Head coach and special teams coach Darren Rizzi took over interim head coaching duties for the rest of the season.